bangbang93/carrotmq/readme.md

 app.queue('rpcQueue', function (data) {
   this.reply(data);
   this.ack();
-}, true);   /* true here for mark this queue was rpc queue, carrotmq will warp real content with json {replyTo: 'queue', content: {buffer}}
+}, true);   /* true here for mark this queue is a rpc queue, carrotmq will wrap real content with json {replyTo: 'queue', content: {buffer}}
 for replyTo properties,because of rabbitMQ will ignore message sent to exchange with vanilla replyTo , if server side doesn't using carrotmq ,just handle {replyTo: 'queue', content: {buffer}}*/